Sukiya – traditional Japanese interiors

 Characteristic of the Sukiya style is the use of untreated wood , tatami mats on the floor, walls made of clay, shoji doors that filter the light, fusuma doors that divide spaces, and a ceiling of

-wooden planks or reeds.
+wooden planks , reeds or bamboo.
 All dimensions are related to each other and in balance.
 The Tokonoma serves as a focal point of attention..

 Here we share some pictures of our work.